shakedna1/wspc_rep/README.md

 ```
 * 1346.123 - genome name, the lines bellow represents the genome sequence of pgfams annotations.
 X represents a missing/un-annotated gene.

-In order to predict the pathogenicity of a list of genomes,

 ### Obtain PATRIC Global Protein Families (PGFams) annotations for new sequenced genome: